404truthnotfound/Rex/README.md

 3. Enable "Developer mode" using the toggle in the top-right corner
 4. Drag and drop the ZIP file into the Chrome extensions page
 5. Click "Add extension" when prompted

+That's it!
+REX will now automatically start saving your AI conversations.

 ### Developer Installation